-Registered doctors and medical service providers are required to comply with the terms and conditions set out in the declaration to remain on the register.
+Registered doctors and medical service providers are required to comply with the terms and conditions (PDF, 249KB) set out in the declaration to remain on the register.
 These terms and conditions detail:

 - the roles and responsibilities required under the Coal Mine Workers' Health Scheme

 - a mechanism for audit and enhancement of registration requirements.

 Registered providers will be given reasonable notice of any changes to the operation of the register.

 Lodging your application

 - agree to the terms and conditions (PDF, 249KB) before submitting the application.

 You will receive an email confirming your application has been successfully lodged.

 We will review your application to ensure it has been completed correctly and that all necessary documentation has been provided.

 If your application is approved we will notify you and your contact details will be published on the register.